wodx521/keepasshttp-connector/documentation/KeePassHttp-Connector.md

 New input fields which are created with JavaScript or with an AJAX-call cannot be detected, because they get visible __after__ the auto detection was called.

-For example an overlay for signin or signup could possibly not auto detected by chromeIPass because either the input fields are created just-in-time or they are hidden to the user while auto detection is running.
+For example an overlay for signin or signup could possibly not auto detected by KeePassHTTP-Connector because either the input fields are created just-in-time or they are hidden to the user while auto detection is running.

 #### 7.2.2 Solution
-When it did not detect any username + password field combination you can click on the browser icon of chromeIPass and press the button "Redetect credential fields".
+When it did not detect any username + password field combination you can click on the browser icon of KeePassHTTP-Connector and press the button "Redetect credential fields".

 You can also focus the visible username field or password field and press __Ctrl+Shift+U__.
 This will start a redetection for the focused field, too.